saikumarmk/website/urara/guide-to-tech-3/+page.md

 ### Places to Practice

 Practice, practice, practice!
 I cannot stress how important it is to do mock interviews with your friends or people in the industry.
 The best practice is the real thing, which is why I usually advise applying everywhere and using places that you're not as invested in as practice runs for the roles you're gunning for.
-Below are some places you can look to find people to prepare with.
+Below are some places (in no particular order) you can look to find people to prepare with.

 - [Pramp](https://www.pramp.com/#/) (Worth noting that sometimes your interviewer may not show up)
 - [interviewing.io](https://interviewing.io)
-- Ravi's Study Program - As a whole, this is a bootcamp that gets your technical and behavioural skills up to scratch.
-The program is an interesting way of keeping yourself accountable
+- Ravi's Study Program - As a whole, this is a **free** boot camp that gets your technical and behavioural skills up to scratch.
+The program is a good way of keeping yourself accountable, and the people involved are passionate about it.
 - Your local university society
 - Your friends
 - Random people on the right Discord servers such as [AusDevs 2.0.0](https://discord.gg/mmrQxzDSC8)